tools/godep/Readme.md

   `godep go install -v ./...`
 - When using a different command, set your `$GOPATH` using `godep path` as described below.

+Test files and testdata directories can be saved by adding `-t`.

 ## Additional Operations